KIT-SCC/gridka-xrootd/README.md

 This module does _not_ ensure that the xrootd package for installation can be found.
 Administrators have to prepare the environment appropriately!

-This module has a build-in dependency on a Puppet module 'fetchcrl', which administrators must ensure is defined.
+This module requires that a class 'fetchcrl' has been declared in the Puppet catalogue.

 ### License
 ASL 2.0

 ### Contact
+(maintainer for this repository) Xavier Mol <xavier.mol@kit.edu>
-Andrea Manzi <andrea.manzi@cern.ch>
+(original author) Andrea Manzi <andrea.manzi@cern.ch>

-## Support
-Tickets and issues at our [cern-it-sdc-id site](https://github.com/cern-it-sdc-id)